 When it comes to setting a personal challenge, Andamooka’s Bronwen West is not the type of person to take things lightly.
-On 2 August, Bronwen will commence a 20-day hike along the length of Lake Torrens in the heart of South Australia’s outback .
+On 2 August, Bronwen will commence one incredible challenge of a 20-day hike along the length of Lake Torrens in the heart of South Australia’s outback .

 Accompanied by her good friend Susie Barr and brother-in-law Oliver Koehn, the trio will trek the semi-desert country along the western coast of what is Australia’s second largest saltwater lake.
 They will cover about 400km in total, navigating a track on privately owned stations about half a kilometre from the lake’s edge.
 They will scramble over loose rock, clamber up and down sandy hills and over rocky outcrops, tramp through mud and wade through water.

 For the first 170km, they will carry their tents, camping gear, navigational and medical supplies, either on their backs or on a specially designed cart that can be pulled across the rugged surface of the walk.
 They will depend on food drops buried at designated locations.
 Bronwen and her support crew have spent recent months locating each pit stop and burying a stash of supplies.
 The extremely difficult terrain has meant driving nine hours off road between some of the stops.

 The inspiration for the walk came to Bronwen a year ago.
 Two things inspired Bronwen.
 The first is her natural curiosity.

 “I was terribly curious all the time about what’s over the next hill.
 I’ve spent a lot of time on the top part of lake.
 It’s so pretty up there, and I’ve always wondered what’s down the bottom,” she says.
 “I like anything that’s a bit of a challenge.”

 Her second motivation is to raise money for Frontier Services.